celebrate recovery

 The Landing is a safe, healing place where teenagers can find the path to a more healthy, free, God-centered life.
 All students currently in the 6th-12th grades are welcome to attend.
 The Landing meets in the Community Center at 7:00pm.

-Welcome Home
+Welcome Home (Military and PTSD)

 Life after the Military does not always make sense.
 The loss of a sense of brotherhood and the loss of being part of something important and bigger than myself can lead to feelings of frustration, isolation, emptiness, boredom, anger, or loneliness.
 In an attempt to cope with the pain of these overwhelming emotions, sometimes veterans turn to unhealthy relationships, at-risk behaviors, or substance abuse.